OSCNWeb/Courts/judges/jim-pratt.md

-﻿---
+---
-fname: 'Jim'
+fname: Jim
-lname: 'Pratt'
+lname: Pratt
 id: 960
-published: false
+published: true
 layout: judge-bio
 ---
 James R. (Jim) Pratt was admitted to the Bar in April, 1977.
 From 1979